ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 ### Beautifying the App

-The final step is to display the customer rating of a product not as a number, but as a rating indicator with little stars.
+The aim of this step is to improve the usability of the app.
+This can also be achieved using annotation.
+First, the customer rating of a product should not be displayed as a number, but as a rating indicator with little stars.
 This requires two steps:

 1. Definition of a data point